Full and short papers

 Researchers interested should submit their paper via our EasyChair conference system

 , must be written in English and contain original material that has not been published or is currently undergoing review elsewhere.
-Full papers should not exceed 8 pages and the limit for short papers is 4 pages, including figures and references.
+Full papers should not exceed 8 pages and the limit for short papers is 4 pages.
+Both limits include figures and references.

 The paper layout should follow the ACM SIGCHI Conference format

 Accepted papers will be listed on DBLP and published via the ACM Digital Library.
 Cases of plagiarism or multiple submissions will be subject to disciplinary action as per ACM rules and regulations, and no-shows at the conference will result in an exclusion from the ACM Digital Library.
-Selected papers will be invited to extend and improve their contributions to Special Issues under consideration.
+Selected papers will be invited to extend and improve their contributions to Special Issues listed in the home of this website.